Q-Zee/DWave/Quzzi/README.md

 The original work submitted produced a proof-of-concept, using real-world data, demonstrating that it is possible to solve airline Crew Trip (and other) problems using QUBOs thus allowing for solving them on a D-Wave Quantum Computer.

+## Run the demo on Leap

+You can run the demo by loading the code in Leap [here](https://ide.dwavesys.io/#https://github.com/q-zee/DWave) and follow the instructions [here](https://q-zee.github.io/DWave/Quzzi/docs/usage).

 ## Origins

 Quzzi started in late 2018 as an exercise to prove that the D-Wave Quantum Computer could be used to solve the Crew Trip problem, thus pioneering using Quantum Computers for real-life problems today.